 What is happiness?

-We might jump from relationship to relationship believing that happiness will be found with the perfect partner.
-We might leave our homes and family behind and believe that happiness is something ‘out there’ that we must find.
+We may jump from relationship to relationship believing that happiness will be found with the perfect partner.
+We may leave our homes and family behind and believe that happiness is something ‘out there’ that we must find.

 Psychologist and researcher Sonja Lyubomirsky, author of the 2007 book The How of Happiness, defines happiness as “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”